 Major development proposals to transform SF waterfront

 San Francisco is where it is and what it is because of its waterfront location.
 As of the beginning of 2013, it faced at least four development proposals which together would constitute the greatest change to the waterfront in many decades.
 We've made considerable progress since then.
-On February 3 the Sierra Club and San Francisco Waterfront Coalition completed their campaign to gather 23,000 signatures for a Waterfront Initiative, to appear on the June ballot: Vote YES on Proposition B
+On February 3, 2014, No Wall on the Waterfront and the Sierra Club completed our campaign to gather 23,000 signatures for a Waterfront Initiative to appear on the June ballot: Vote YES on Proposition B

 75 Howard Street